jaysylvester/citizen/README.md

-STUFF TO ADD
-- http/https server options (same as Node options): keepAliveTimeout, maxHeadersCount, requestTimeout, timeout
-- reserved words (all begin with ctzn_, so avoid that and you'll be fine)

-TODO
-- If a controller doesn't have a view, don't throw an error.
-Log a warning.
-Setting the view directive to false shouldn't be required.

 # citizen

-citizen is an MVC-based web application framework designed for people interested in quickly building fast, scalable web sites instead of digging around Node's guts or cobbling together a Jenga tower made out of 20 different packages.
+citizen is an MVC-based web application framework designed for people interested in quickly building fast, scalable web sites instead of digging around Node's guts or cobbling together a wobbly Jenga tower made out of 50 different packages.

-Use citizen as the foundation for a traditional server-side web application, modular single-page application (SPA), or RESTful API.
+Use citizen as the foundation for a traditional server-side web application, a modular single-page application (SPA), or a RESTful API.

 ## Benefits